 How to Pay Less Up Front

-There are some ways to reduce the amount of cash you need to bring to the table for closing costs, such as negotiating or adding the costs to your mortgage.
-You may also be able to work with the seller to get so-called seller credits.
+There are some ways to reduce the amount of cash you need to bring to the table for closing costs beyond negotiating down the costs themselves.
+You may be able to work with the seller to get seller credits, where the seller gives the buyer money upfront to help cover closing costs, typically in exchange for a higher offer price.

 Finally, talk to your lender or realtor to see if there are any relief programs or special loans you qualify for.
-These types of programs are often administered at the local or state level, and can be quite valuable.
-You may have a program in your area that offers low cost or forgivable loans for closing costs or down payments to first-time or low-income home buyers.
+These types of programs are often administered at the local or state level, and offer low cost or forgivable loans for closing costs or down payments to first-time or low-income home buyers.